AntixK/fcmlbook/index.md

 title:  "Book Info"
 crawlertitle: "Book Info"
 ---
-Welcome to the companion website for the book "Farrago of Concepts in Machine Learning".
-The book is in final stages of completion and will be out to the public very soon!
+Welcome to the companion website for the book "Farrago of Concepts in Machine Learning" by Anand Krishnamoorthy.
+The book is currently in the final stages of completion and will be out to the public very soon!
 ## About Machine Learning
 Artificial Intelligence is the fad now.